-This bill amends Minnesota Statutes to enhance the rights of residents in long-term care facilities by ensuring they have the right to designate a support person who can be physically present with them while receiving care.
-Specifically, it modifies section 144.651, subdivision 10a, to allow residents, not just patients, to choose a designated support person.
-The definition of "designated support person" is expanded to include any individual selected by the resident, such as family members or friends, and clarifies that certified doulas and traditional midwives do not count toward the limit of one designated support person.
+This bill amends Minnesota Statutes to enhance the rights of residents in long-term care facilities by ensuring they have the right to a designated support person.
+Specifically, it modifies section 144.651, subdivision 10a, to allow residents to choose one designated support person who can be physically present with them while receiving care at the facility.
+The definition of "designated support person" is expanded to include any individual chosen by the resident, not limited to family members, and clarifies that certified doulas and traditional midwives do not count toward the limit of one designated support person.
+Additionally, the bill includes provisions for facilities to restrict or prohibit the presence of a designated support person under certain circumstances, such as when necessary for safety or care standards.

 Statutes affected: